Ignite the Passion, Burn with Confidence

 By Sara Kennerley

 I was brand new to the world of professional writing.
-God placed a call on my heart to write out my story and I had obliged, but I was equalling daunted by the task that lay ahead of me.
+God placed a call on my heart to write out my story and I had obliged, but I was equally daunted by the task that lay ahead of me.

-Sure, I’d been a journaler all my life and a lover of poetry.
+Sure, I’d been a journaller all my life and a lover of poetry.
 I’d recently taken to writing inspirational and encouraging blog posts, too.
 But a book.
 A whole book.
 Impossible wouldn’t be the correct word, I suppose, but nearly impossible sounded about right.

 Early into my book project, I’d searched the internet for a Christian publishing company in Canada, intent on knowing my end goal and having a target to aim for.
 When I found Word Alive Press, I also happened upon their newly developed mentorship program.